 Our insider guide to discovering São Pedro de Moel

 From North to South, Portugal is rich in tiny villages that surprise us at every turn.
-São Pedro de Moel is one of those villages, with its breathtaking beach and picturesque homes nestled in a small cove in the heart of Pinhal de Leiria, Portugal’s biggest pine forest.
+São Pedro de Moel is one of those villages, with its breathtaking beach and picturesque homes nestled in a small cove in the heart of Pinhal de Leiria, Portugal’s most extensive pine forest.

 Located just 19 km north of Nazaré, this quaint seafront village, with less than 400 residents, is considered one of the Silver Coast's most beautiful beaches.